 EAP (employee assistance program)/ HR/ student counselling/ chaplain, etc

 Why not start the dialogue?
 Give it a try, practice talking about it.
 You’ll reduce awkwardness, stigma, helplessness – yours and others’.
 Ask a close friend if they’ve lost anyone to suicide.
+Or perhaps someone they know has them worry about suicide.
 Ask a loved one if they’ve ever in their life thought about suicide.

 Enough ignorance and denial, let’s start talking now.
 Let’s start suicide life saving.